-Minting appears in the Domesday Book and is the site of a priory linked to the French Abbey of St Benedict on Loire.
-The church was rebuilt in 1863 although the chancel is mainly original.
-It contains the remains of two naively carved stone slabs found in the church yard and are believed to date to the 13th century.
-Minting is a 'thankful village' and we have commemorative plaques remembering all those who safely returned from WWI.
-St Andrew's continues to be a place of worship with one service per month as well as annual Harvest and Christmas services.
-Displays of local history and live music played during the festival
+Minting appears in the Domesday book and is the site of a priory linked to the French Abbey of St Benedict on Loire.
+The church was rebuilt in 1863, although the chancel is mainly original.
+It contains the remains of two naively carved stone slabs found in the churchyard and are believed to date to the 13th century.
+Minting is a ‘thankful village’ and we have commemorative plaques remembering all those who safely returned from WW1.
+St Andrew’s continues to be a place of worship with one service per month, as well as annual Harvest and Christmas services.
+Displays of local history and live music played during the festival.
+Postcode LN9 5RS

 Get daily updates on the festival in social media: